 Are you about to take your first ski vacation?
 Rest assured, you’re going to have a blast, but before you leave, it’s important to know exactly what to bring, how to dress, and how to take care of your health.
 Here are our top tips for your first ski trip:

 In ski terms, this is known as “conditioning,” and even if you’re not planning to bomb anything more than the bunny hill, your quads will thank you if you start a regular regimen of cardio, toning, stretching, and strength training well before your trip.
 While you’re at it, work your core, glutes, hamstrings, and gastrocnemius (aka your calves) muscles.
 Since ski poles aren’t just ornaments, you’ll also want to get your deltoids, triceps and biceps in shape, too.
 Preparing for your first ski trip is more than just making a packing list, it’s important to follow conditioning advice to be prepared.
-Even if you’re active and fit, you’ll be surprised by how many muscles skiing requires – many of which you won’t realize you possessed until the end of day one.
+Even if you’re active and fit, you’ll be surprised by how many muscles skiing requires – many of which you won’t realize you possessed until the end of your first day.

 If you’re renting, ask your hotel concierge before departing on your trip for shop recommendations.
 If you’re bringing skis with you and don’t have access to a shop in your hometown, ask the concierge to suggest a good place to get your skis tuned (see below).

 If you have your own boots (new, used, or rentals), be sure to do what you can to break them in/get them adjusted to your feet before you leave home.
 Wear your boots and ski socks around the house.
-It may sound silly, but it’s important to practice walking before you actually get on snow and ice.
+It may sound silly, but it’s important to practice walking before you actually get on snow and ice for the first time.

 Pack Boots for After Skiing